Battle of Claremore Mound: The aftermath

 Most of the Osage warriors had been away on a hunt when their village was attacked.
-In an attempt to maintain peace with the U.S. government they did not retaliate immediately.
-Some time later (1820) the Cherokee followed the Osage further up the river.
+In an attempt to maintain peace with the U.S. government, they did not retaliate immediately.
+Sometime later (1820), the Cherokee followed the Osage further up the river.
 The Osage knew they were coming and were ready and had gathered numbers and allies.
-The Osage decimated Cherokee.
-Instead of cowing the Osage, the defeat at Claremore mound stirred them to greater fury.
-The bitter frontier war continued in unabated with Osage’s raiding and killing indiscriminately as they retreated down the river their Osage sons (Mad Buffalo) and grandsons were waiting in ambush.
-At every Cherokee retreat an Osage ambush party of Claremore descent was waiting to slaughter the fleeing Cherokees.
-For twenty years the descendants of Claremore attacked the Cherokees.
+The Osage decimated the Cherokee.
+Instead of cowing the Osage, the defeat at Claremore Mound stirred them to greater fury.
+The bitter frontier war continued in unabated with Osage's raiding and killing indiscriminately as they retreated down the river, their Osage sons (Mad Buffalo) and grandsons were waiting in ambush.
+At every Cherokee retreat, an Osage ambush party of Claremore descent was waiting to slaughter the fleeing Cherokees.
+For 20 years, the descendants of Claremore attacked the Cherokees.
 The Osage who were taken captive were given to the Eastern Cherokee as payment for their contributions in the battle.
-In December of the same year construction began on Fort Smith between the Cherokee and Osage settlements.
-The following summer the U.S. forced the Osage to cede more land to the Cherokee who were settling in the area, apparently because of their victories after the Battle of Claremore Mound (Oklahoma a history of five centuries).
+In December of the same year, construction began on Fort Smith between the Cherokee and Osage settlements.
+The following summer, the U.S. forced the Osage to cede more land to the Cherokee, who were settling in the area, apparently because of their victories after the Battle of Claremore Mound.

-In December 1818 the U.S. government began construction of a fort on the Arkansas River, close to the western border of Arkansas Territory.
+In December 1818, the U.S. government began construction of a fort on the Arkansas River, close to the western border of Arkansas Territory.
 When completed, Fort Smith was staffed with troops whose primary mission was to prevent further hostilities between the Osage and the Western Cherokee.
-In 1824, this function was transferred to Fort Gibson, which was built near the confluence of the Grand and Verdigris rivers in Indian Territory.
+In 1824, this function was transferred to Fort Gibson, which was built near the confluence of the Grand and Verdigris Rivers in Indian Territory.
 Fort Smith was abandoned until a replacement was constructed several years later.

 The Osage continued to live in the area until they moved to the Osage Reservation in 1839.

 Site marker

-The Oklahoma Historical Society erected a marker at the site of the battle.
-It is on State Highway 88, about 4.2 miles north of the Will Rogers Memorial in Claremore.
+The Oklahoma Historical Society erected a marker at the site of the battle,on State Highway 88, about 4.2 miles north of the Will Rogers Memorial in Claremore.
 Coordinates of the marker are: 36°22.919′N 95°37.972′W.